TheRobBrennan/microsoft-parter-network/exams/AZ-204: Developing Solutions for Microsoft Azure/courses/LinkedIn Learning Prepare for the Developing Solutions in Microsoft Azure Exam (AZ-204)/README.md

+# Prepare for the Developing Solutions in Microsoft Azure Exam (AZ-204)

 [Prepare for the Developing Solutions in Microsoft Azure Exam (AZ-204)](https://www.linkedin.com/learning/paths/prepare-for-the-developing-solutions-in-microsoft-azure-exam-az-204) seems to be promising.
 There are roughly ~12 hr 50 min worth of videos to watch.
 As an added bonus, completing this learning path will result in achieving a completion certificate - a small consolation for the time spent pursuing this competency.

-# Overview

 - [Prepare for the Developing Solutions in Microsoft Azure Exam (AZ-204)](https://www.linkedin.com/learning/paths/prepare-for-the-developing-solutions-in-microsoft-azure-exam-az-204)
   - Developing Azure Compute Solutions (~57 min)